 Contributions ― payments are made into a fund.
 These payments will be paid by the individual member and, in many cases, by their employer as well.
 If the scheme is funded by contributions from only the employer, then it is known as a ‘non-contributory scheme’.

 The UK system is based upon tax privileges.
 Therefore, contributions are tax allowable on the part of both the employer and the member, as this supposedly gives an incentive to make adequate retirement provisions.
-However, there are limits
+However, there are limits on the extent of tax privileged pension contributions based

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.